 Conclusion

 To sum it all up, resistance training helps with weight loss by improving fitness and body composition.
-As we learn more about its benefits and debunk myths, we see that resistance training is not only about gaining strength but also about creating a healthier, leaner, and stronger body.
+Resistance training is not just about building strength; it is also about building a healthier, leaner, and stronger body, as we uncover more of its advantages and bust myths.